The Iranian Left and Tudeh Communist Party

 Psychologically speaking, it is simply amazing how far the human mind can go towards manufacturing false information to sustain a series of fabricated beliefs.

-The Soviets not only re-write history but alos invented the terms “pan-Iranism” and “Persian chauvenism” – Bagherov was especially strident in the invention of such terminology.
+The Soviets not only re-write history but also invented the terms “pan-Iranism” and “Persian chauvinism” – Bagherov was especially strident in the invention of such terminology.
 In general, “pan-Iranist” was applied to any person who dared mention of Iran’s historical legacy in the Caucasus, Central Asia Asia and indeed in history itself.
-“Persian chauvenist” is applied by the Communists against those who acknowledge the Persian cultural and linguistic legacy (a subset of the larger Iranian family).
+“Persian chauvinist” is applied by the Communists against those who acknowledge the Persian cultural and linguistic legacy (a subset of the larger Iranian family).
 Many members of the Iranian left and especially the Tudeh Iranian Communist party wholeheartedly embraced the Russo-Soviet call for Persophobia.

 An extreme example of Russophilia was seen in the late 1950s in Baku where one of the Tudeh party members